-A gifted child is a blessing to parents.
-When these children are sent to school, they are easily recognized and always stand out in the crowd.
-Teachers and fellow classmates treat them with appreciation.
-But a gifted kid at school or at home also faces a certain degree of problems.
+When these children are sent to school, they are easily recognized and always stand out in the crowd.Teachers and fellow classmates treat them with appreciation.But a gifted kid at school or at home also faces a certain degree of problems.

 A gifted child in school shows evidence of a good memory, learning ability, presence of mind, ability to grasp things, finishing a task quickly and without flaw, powers of expression and independent thinking scores and much more.
 Therefore, considering these criteria, a gifted child has unusual talent but there is an also a certain degree of difficulty with such children.
-Such children are usually introverted and they grow impatient quickly.
-They can grow angry, leave a task abruptly and challenge authority.
-They hate to work in groups and often are absent-minded in class.
-Hence, these children can become a problem if not handled carefully.

-Understanding the bliss of gifted kids in class
+Understanding the Bliss of Gifted Kids in Class

 A gifted child is like a breath of fresh air in the classroom.
 Teachers and parents feel proud to have a child like this in their midst, since they easily grasp the nature and importance of the school curriculum.
 It is a feeling of satisfaction to have a gifted student in class.